Why we want to end the pulse oximetry postcode lottery

 Every year around 1,000 babies leave hospital with their congenital heart defect undetected, potentially putting their lives in danger.

 Babies born with serious heart problems are at risk of disability or even death if not diagnosed before they fall into the early stages of heart failure.
-Tiny Tickers has now placed over 250 pulse oximetry machines in NHS Trusts across the UK and counting.
+Tiny Tickers has now placed 408 pulse oximetry machines in NHS Trusts across the UK and counting.
 We believe that every newborn should have access to a pulse oximetry test as part of newborn testing.
 It is a simple, quick and painless test to ensure that no baby leaves hospital with an undetected heart defect.

 Here at Tiny Tickers, we passionately believe that every baby should have access to this test – and we’re continuing to campaign for the test, and to fund and place pulse oximetry machines in UK hospitals.